 a.
 What are some of the fruits of the spirit that come into view here to help us?

 b.
 How does this change our lives and give us hope?

 1. That the world and often the “Christian” community peddles a viewpoint that blames most of our troubles and failures on “mental illness” or “sickness.”

-3. That “sin” is the root and base cause of the “problems” of humanity.
+3. That “sin” is the root and base cause of the “problems” of mankind.

 4. That persisting in sinful behavior will result in physical ailments, discouragement, unrest, and no hope.

 5. That God’s Word has the answer for every problem and every sin.
-This gives humanity hope.
-The Bible shows us how to live a godly life, to forsake sin, the results of sin, and to pursue righteousness in Christ Jesus our Lord.
+This gives mankind hope.
+The Bible shows us how to live a godly life, to forsake sin, the results of sin, and to pursue righteousness which is in Christ Jesus our Lord.

 7. That God’s Word is the guidebook for Christians.
-That sins within people and the family can only be solved by God’s Word, prayer, confession, and an 180-degree turn from sin to righteousness.
+That sins within individuals and the family can only be solved by God’s Word, prayer, confession, and an 180-degree turn from sin to righteousness.

 8. That Christians must “fight the good fight of faith” by putting on the “whole armour of God” daily by exercising the fruits of the Spirit to live a “godly Christian life” and forsake the world, its methodology, its psychobabble, and its lies from the heart of the evil one.
 We are to “put off” unrighteousness and “put on” righteousness and “make no provision for the flesh.”